 Let us think for a moment and consider the fact that even basic mathematics proceeds from universals to particulars, clearly indicating that this is the correct, natural, logical, and accurate way to proceed, rather than going from particulars to universals.
 We always start off with the 0, then the 1, and then “the many” eventually and progressively arise from the 1.
 It would be foolish, as well as impossible, for mathematics to start off anywhere other than the definite ultimate starting point.

 In all the 10,000+ pages of the writings of H. P. Blavatsky, spanning over fifteen years, the term “Solar Logos” is used only once – and even that is in a very different sense to the way later teachers have used the term – and the term “Planetary Logos” not at all.
-Nor are such terms ever used by William Judge (see Who was William Quan Judge?) or by any of the Masters, such as the Master M. and Master K.H., whose extensive writings have been left to us and made readily available for the perusal and study of anyone sufficiently interested in knowing what the actual Masters actually teach.
+Nor are such terms ever used by William Judge (see Who was William Quan Judge?) or by any of the Masters, such as the Master M. and Master K.H., whose extensive writings can be readily accessed for the perusal and study of anyone sufficiently interested in knowing what the actual Masters actually teach.

+Theosophy, when speaking of the Logos, is almost always speaking exclusively of the Universal Logos but its three successive degrees of manifestation are certainly often dealt with, known as the First Logos, Second Logos, and Third Logos, or the Three Logoi.
+But this was also a subject which became very distorted by certain innovators after the time of HPB.
+“Chaos-Theos-Kosmos” is a phrase used by HPB and the Masters in one part of “The Secret Doctrine” when talking about the origins and manifestation of the Universe.
+Chaos – Theos – Kosmos means the Absolute – the Logos – the Manifested Universe.
+That is the way in which it all proceeds and progresses.
 Philosophically speaking, the Greek word “Chaos” does not have the same sense in which we use that term in modern everyday speech but rather refers to the formless state of Absoluteness.
 “Theos” translates as “God” in English and “Kosmos” spelt with a K rather than a C refers in Theosophical teachings to the Universe, rather than just the cosmos of our solar system, although of course that is included within it.

 The philosophy side of Theosophy is a vital and essential part of it.
 The word “philosophy” literally means “Love of Wisdom” or “Love of Truth,” wisdom and truth being synonymous in olden times.
 The term has developed a rather negative connotation here in the West, due to the dry, dusty, soulless, and over-intellectual speculative philosophy that sprung up and then withered away here over the past few centuries.